Published January 24, 2022

 As long as the regions are in either a white or yellow zone, you may move freely between them with no barriers to travel.

-If a region of Italy goes to orange or red zone again, then travel to/from that region would be restricted to essential purposes only, but the case numbers do not indicate that these zones would be implemented anytime soon.
+If a region of Italy goes to orange or red zone, then travel to/from that region would be restricted to essential purposes only if you do not have a Green Pass.
+You can still travel in, out and around orange zone regions if you have a valid Green Pass.

 Right now, EU countries have varying rules and restrictions depending on their individual rates of infections and hospitalizations.